 - Improving water conservation

 - Creating a “fair and equitable” basis for billing for all customers of Toronto Water

 In many cases, Torontonians are still paying for their water based on a fixed-rate plan, which creates inequality because the cost is not the same as for residents with old-style water meters.

 Upgrading is simple and doesn’t officially require any work by the homeowner.
 All you need to do is make an appointment with the City when you receive its orange Appointment Notice booklet in the mail.
 Wards 6, 10, 13, 14, 16-24, 26-34, and 36 have already been completed, so if you fall into one of those you’re ok.
 If not, you should follow up urgently to avoid being penalized for non-compliance with the bylaw on the issue.

 Pros and Cons

-The main disadvantages is that you may find it’s necessary to do a water installation upgrade at the same time, because if you live in one of the City’s older homes you might still have lead or galvanized pipes that aren’t compatible with the existing infrastructure.
+The main disadvantages are that you may find it’s necessary to do a water installation upgrade at the same time because if you live in one of the City’s older homes you might still have lead or galvanized pipes that aren’t compatible with the existing infrastructure.

 What Does it Cost?

 The water meter upgrade is essentially free for the homeowner, although any costs associated with upgrading your water service installation are for your own account.
 The new meters, which collect and transmit the data remotely, take around 90 minutes to install.
 If you don’t upgrade, however, you risk incurring not only the fine but also a cost of $80 per meter reading or a fee of $1,020 per year for fixed-rate customers.